 The Best Insulated Down Pants for winter are the Feathered Friends Helios Down Pants.

 They are that good and the highest quality on the market right now.

-The Best Ultralight Down Pants on the market right now are:
+The Best Ultralight and Lightweight Down Pants on the market right now are:

-The Best Down Pants for damp conditions is:
+The Best Down Pants for damp conditions are: